idia640/presentations/week03/PITCHME.md

 - Collect data to test hypotheses.
 - Finally, evaluate or interpret the data.

 Remember that there are always inferences that accompany results.
+- Is what is measured actually measuring what is intended (*construct validity*)?
+- How generalizeable is the study?
+How representative of the population is the sample? (*external validity*)
+- How well does this study do at ruling other alternative hypotheses (*internal validity*)?
-Does this apply to the broader population (internal validity), would you see the same results in the wild (ecological validity), etc.
+- Would you expect to see the same results in the wild (*ecological validity*)?

 Surveys: